StakeandRelax-Validator/docs/validators/relaying/hermes.md

 derivation = 'cosmos'
 ```

-As you can see, it has retrieved the chains configuration, and it has populated also the channels between these 2 chains.
+As you can see, hermes had retrieve the chains configurations, and it has populated also the channels between these 2 chains.

 {% hint style="warning" %}
-Every time you run the ```hermes config auto``` command it will WIPE the config file in input and rewrite it with chain-registry data.
-This mean that you will lose any changes, like REST or Telemetry non standard configuration, RPCs and gRPCs configuration (if you are using your own or trust some specific public RPCs/gRPCs) and every other parameter changed on the chains.
+BEWARE: Every time you run the ```hermes config auto``` command it will WIPE the config file in input and rewrite it with chain-registry data.
+This mean that you will lose any changes, like REST or Telemetry non standard configuration, RPCs and gRPCs configuration (if you are using your owns or trust some specific public RPCs/gRPCs) and every other parameter changed on the chains.
 The positive things is that it will update also the channels configuration, so if there had been channels changing, you will get the new active channels (if someone had updated chain-registry).
-Apart of the initial config, use it carefully
+Except for the initial config, where you have nothing to wipe, use it carefully.
 {% endhint %}

 ## Setting up wallets

-We setup the wallets by creating key configuration files that are imported to hermes.
-Here we go trhough Juno key setting, other chains are similar.
+We setup the wallets by creating key configuration files that will be imported to hermes.
+Here we go through Juno key setting, other chains are similar.

 ```bash
 {